 Life in Germany– You have decided to go to study in Germany, well congratulations.
 With a reputation for high quality education and low costs, it has become the melting pot of cultures in Europe.
 Everything from the quality of life in Germany, job opportunities to the vibrant culture is a big pull for people from various ethnicity.

 But all of this is what we have heard of when one decides to move to a different country there are obviously certain reservations that they face.
-So, what we have done is compiled some questions that constitute the day-to-day life of someone living in Germany and what you should expect when you decide to move there.
+So, what we have done is compiled some questions that constitute the day-to-day life in Germany and what you should expect when you decide to move there.

 First, let’s cover the weather